MohamedBekhit/Movie_Recommender/README.md

-# Movie_Recommender
+# Movie Recommender

-Using Collaborative filtering
+Collaborative filtering implementation used in a movie recommendation system as an application.